Unexpected Wedding Trends Any Interior Design Lover Needs to See

 Acrylic, plexiglass, perspex, lucite—whatever you call it, transparent details are definitely having a moment in both home and wedding decor alike.
 In your home, think consoles, coffee tables, and trays, then translate that to invitations, seating cards, and table numbers to add a cool, modern element to your wedding decor.

-Marble has long been a staple in home decor (hello dream counters!) but recently has shown up in smaller decor elements, as well as splashed across walls in its faux-form.
-In weddings, it makes for stunning cakes, seating cards, place settings, and ceremony backdrops.
+Marble has long been a staple in home decor (hello, dream counters!) but recently has shown up in smaller decor elements, as well as splashed across walls in its faux form.
+In weddings, it makes for stunning cakes, seating cards, and ceremony backdrops.